Remi-Coulom/joedb/doc/source/checkpoints.rst

 Checkpoints and Transactions
 ----------------------------

 A checkpoint does not necessarily indicate that data is in a valid and coherent state.
-The purpose of the checkpoint is only to prevent data loss or corruption in case of a system crash.
+The purpose of the checkpoint is only to prevent data loss or corruption in case of a crash.
 In particular, the error-management code will checkpoint the log file before throwing an exception, which may occur in the middle of a transaction.
 If needed, a separate "valid_data" event can be used to indicate that data is valid.

 Checkpoint Types
 ----------------